This topic lists the tools that ALM Octane integrates with at various stages of your application's lifecycle.

 Links to diff and file repository viewers for changed files.

-ALM Octane incorporates data from your CI pipelines into your application delivery process, helping you analyze quality, progress, change impact, code coverage, and more.
+ALM Octane incorporates data from your CI pipelines into the application delivery process, helping you analyze quality, progress, change impact, code coverage, and more.
 For details, see CI Pipelines.

 |CI server||Plugin location|